Looking for the best all-inclusive Cancun resorts for families? Consider Hotel Xcaret Mexico !

 Our experience visiting Xcaret with kids

-We planned four days and four nights and figured that would give us a good taste of Xcaret.
+Our Hotel Xcaret itinerary planned four days and four nights and figured that would give us a good taste of the resort.
 We are active travelers and tend to want to switch up our accommodations every few days.
 Four days was a good amount of time for us, but you can easily fill a week, even if you’re visiting Hotel Xcaret with toddlers or young children.

-If you’re only going to come once, you may want to wait until you’re comfortable with your kids ATVing, etc, but we absolutely loved this place with young kids.
+Is Hotel Xcaret kid friendly?
+If you’re only going to come once, you may want to wait until you’re comfortable with your kids ATVing, etc, but we absolutely loved Xcaret for toddlers.
 Many people discouraged us from bringing them, but we felt their presence at the resort was truly valued, and we had no trouble keeping them busy.

 We appreciated the diversity at the resort during this time of year.
 It was largely Mexicans and those from South America, with some Europeans mixed in.
 We had anticipated the majority of people being Americans, but, refreshingly, that was not the case (perhaps because of the Festival de Vida y Muerte).
 While most people spoke Spanish as their primary language, almost everyone that we talked to understood English and my broken Spanish easily.